You know that feeling. Your muscles ache from yesterday.

-Eventually, the force of whatever weights you are lifting balances the force that your myosin can exert.
+Eventually, the force of whatever weights you are lifting balances the contractile force that your myosin motor units can exert.
 At that point, the bungee run comes to a stalemate.
-And, like the moment everyone who has ever done a bungee run remembers so well, your myosin motors get yanked back as you consciously allow your muscles to relax and your nerves tell your motors to give up their fight.
+And, like the moment everyone who has ever done a bungee run remembers so well, your myosin motors get yanked back to their elongated position as you consciously allow your muscles to relax and your nerves tell your muscles to give up their fight.

-If you keep your muscles maximally tensed for too long or for too many reps, your myosin motors can actually get yanked completely out of register.
-This process is called sarcomere popping, and it makes your muscles sore and unable to lift as much, which are the classic symptoms of DOMS.
+If you keep your muscles under strenuous tension for too long or for too many reps, your myosin motors and their associated actin chains can actually get yanked completely out of register.
+This process is called sarcomere popping, and it makes your muscles sore and unable to lift as much—the classic symptoms of DOMS.

 Your body attempts to fix this problem by using an actin-cutting protein called gelsolin, which wraps around the actin chain that popped out of place.
-New actin building blocks get synthesized by your body’s protein factory, which is called the ribosome.
+New actin proteins get synthesized by your muscle cells’ “protein factories,” which are called the ribosomes.
 Your ribosomes read the genetic recipe written in your messenger RNA.

 Le Chatelier’s Principle

-How does ingesting extra protein help with this process?
-Obviously, if you had a shortage of amino acids, your ribosomes would not be able to build new proteins.
-But most of us never even get close to that level of amino acid shortage.
+How does ingesting extra protein help with the muscle-recovery process?
+Obviously, if you have a shortage of amino acids, your ribosomes will not be able to build new proteins.
+Thankfully, most of us never even get close to a level of critical amino acid deprivation.

-The bottom line is that no one knows all of what happens inside the black box of your molecular machinery when you consume more protein, but carefully controlled studies of people ingesting varying amounts of protein have shown that Le Chatelier’s principle works: the more protein you put into your body—up to a certain point—the more easily your body builds back its protein components, such as the actin chains that DOMS disrupts.
-And that’s a reassuring thought the next time DOMS strikes and you’re feeling a little weak and puny!
+Nevertheless, carefully controlled studies of people ingesting varying amounts of protein have shown that Le Chatelier’s Principle typically holds true: the more protein you put into your body—up to a certain point—the more easily your body builds back its protein components, such as the actin chains that DOMS disrupts.
+And that’s a reassuring thought the next time DOMS strikes and you’re feeling stiff, sore, and achy!